HL7/FHIRPath/spec/fluentpath.md

 which would find **any** descendants called `group` or `question`, not just the ones nested inside other `group` or `question` elements.

 #### ofType(type : identifier) : collection
 Returns a collection that contains all items in the input collection that are of the given type or a subclass thereof.
+If the input collection is empty (`{ }`), the result is empty.

 ### Subsetting
 #### [ index : integer ] : collection
 The indexer operation returns a collection with only the `index`-th item (0-based index).
-If the index lies outside the boundaries of the input collection, an empty collection is returned.
+If the input collection is empty (`{ }`), or the index lies outside the boundaries of the input collection, an empty collection is returned.

 Example:

 	Patient.name[0]

 #### single() : collection
 Will return the single item in the input if there is just one item.
+If the input collection is empty (`{ }`), the result is empty.
 If there are multiple items, an error is signaled to the evaluation environment.
 This operation is useful for ensuring that an error is returned if an assumption about cardinality is violated at run-time.

 #### first() : collection
-Returns a collection containing just the first item in the input collection.
-Equivalent to `item(0)`, so it will return an empty collection if the input collection has no items.
+Returns a collection containing only the first item in the input collection.
+This function is equivalent to `item(0)`, so it will return an empty collection if the input collection has no items.

 #### last() : collection
-Returns a collection containing the last item in the input collection.
+Returns a collection containing only the last item in the input collection.
 Will return an empty collection if the input collection has no items.

 #### tail() : collection
 Returns a collection containing all but the first item in the input collection.
-Will return an empty collection if the input collection has no or just one item.
+Will return an empty collection if the input collection has no items, or only one item.

 #### skip(num : integer) : collection
 Returns a collection containing all but the first `num` items in the input collection.
 Will return an empty collection if there are no items remaining after the indicated number of items have been skipped, or if the input collection is empty.
 If `num` is less than or equal to zero, the input collection is simply returned.

 #### take(num : integer) : collection
 Returns a collection containing the first `num` items in the input collection, or less if there are less than `num` items.
-If num is less than or equal to 0, or if the input collection is empty (`{ }`), `take` returns an empty collection if the input collection is empty.
+If num is less than or equal to 0, or if the input collection is empty (`{ }`), `take` returns an empty collection.

 ### Conversion
 The functions in this section operate on collections with a single item.
 If there is more than one item, or an incompatible item, the evaluation of the expression will end and signal an error to the calling environment.